emilsvennesson/shed/documents/assignments/sdd.md

 	.......

 - DrinkGenerator
-This module is responsible for finding a driunk based on a list of products(Beverages), the user will give it.
+This module is responsible for finding a drink based on a list of products(Beverages), the user will give it.

 - FavoriteProducts
 FavoriteProducts will save th products that is selected by the user and represent them in a lst of favoritised products